karamhosn/Not-So-Super-Mario-Bros/README.md

 - The level number
 - The position location of Mario (a row and column number)
 - The current power level of Mario before interacting with the position
-- The action that was taken in that position
+- The action that was taken in that position:
-○ Mario collected a coin
-○ Mario ate a mushroom
-○ Mario fought a Goomba and won/lost
-○ Mario fought a Koopa and won/lost
-○ Mario fought the level boss and won/lost
-○ The position is empty
-○ Mario warped
 - The number of lives Mario has after interacting with the position
 - The number of coins Mario has after interacting with the position
 - The direction that Mario will move next (UP, DOWN, LEFT, RIGHT)